 Electricity rates in Ontario are set by the Ontario Energy Board (OEB).
 Rates are calculated using a 12-month forecast that helps make pricing more stable, predictable and fair both for users and for generators.

-Energy rebates are available for Ontario businesses that were affected by COVID-19 modified Stage 2 restrictions and/or the current provincewide shutdown.
+Energy rebates and grants are available for Ontario businesses that were affected by COVID-19.
 Find out more and apply.

 Brantford Power Distribution Rates and Charges